MCedoc/sensor.community/content/airrohr/en/05-troubleshoot.md

 ### Electronics problems?
 * Remove sensor electronics from the housing and observe
 * Check/replace power supply again
-    * does ESP flash shortly after reboot?
+    * does NodeMCU (ESP8266) flash shortly after reboot?
     * SDS011: red LED/fan on after reboot?
     * check/replace the cables to the sensors again